Augmented Reality (AR)

-Microsoft HoloLens, Magic Leap One and Meta 2 glasses are already mixed reality glasses, i.e. they allow working with virtual objects tied to the real world.4
+Microsoft HoloLens, Magic Leap One, and Meta 2 glasses are already mixed reality glasses, i.e. they allow working with virtual objects tied to the real world.

 Stationary devices.
 It can be a TV, a computer screen, or a gaming computer like Kinect.
 An already augmented image is displayed on the TV screen (this is often the case during football and hockey matches).
-An example for a computer is a Google map in "Satellite" mode, when the names of streets and sights are superimposed on the satellite image.
-Sometimes large-format screens are used, as well as projection systems capable of superimposing images not only on screens, but also on any surfaces.
+An example for a computer is a Google map in "Satellite" mode when the names of streets and sights are superimposed on the satellite image.
+Sometimes large-format screens are used, as well as projection systems capable of superimposing images not only on screens but also on any surface.

-A smart motorcycle helmet can display motorcycle speed, route, text messages and more.
-A similar technology is also used to display information on the windshield of a car.7
+A smart motorcycle helmet can display motorcycle speed, route, text messages, and more.
+Similar technology is also used to display information on the windshield of a car.

 Augmented reality in the industry

 Over the past 20 years, Boeing has been looking for a system that can reduce the time it takes to produce cable harnesses and eliminate errors in their manufacture.
-Aircraft on-board systems contain many components that are interconnected by wires and cables.
-For example, their total length in a Boeing 747 aircraft is 250 kilometers.8 Laying and connecting the wires is done according to a special pattern, after which they are fastened into bundles, and connectors are installed on the ends of the cables.
+Aircraft onboard systems contain many components that are interconnected by wires and cables.
+For example, the total length of a Boeing 747 aircraft is 250 kilometers.
+Laying and connecting the wires is done according to a special pattern, after which they are fastened into bundles, and connectors are installed on the ends of the cables.
 Such work takes a long time and is fraught with errors.
 In early 2014, the company introduced an augmented reality solution on the Google Glass glasses platform.
-Due to the introduction of AR technology, it was possible to reduce production time by 25% and reduce the number of errors by 50%.9
+Due to the introduction of AR technology, it was possible to reduce production time by 25% and reduce the number of errors by 50%.